 A group of students with headphones is sitting in a class room, some of them looking up distractedly through the huge glass window to the corridor as we pass.
-We are wandering about the convoluted building of the Qatar Faculty of Islamic Studies trying to locate the mosque.
+We are wandering about the convoluted building of the Qatar Faculty of Islamic Studies trying to locate the new Education city mosque.
 The floor plan showing emergency exits only makes us more confused.
 And the building – although already in use – still being only partly finished does not make it any easier.

 Although some of the universities – most of them offshoot campuses of major US universities –have been there longer, the development started in earnest with the master plan by Japanese architect Isozaki Arata, who also built the Doha National Convention Centre overlooking the main boulevard.